 Palms with many lines and life line marks

 In palmistry, the life line (located around the ball of the thumb) helps to read potential life changes.
 The life line marks can help detect what type of change might occur (or has occurred).
-I have included thirteen different marks in this article that might appear on the life line.
+In this article, I have included several marks that might appear on the life line.

 Most palms will have the lines that are classed as ‘the major’ lines; a heart line, a head line and the life line.
 The major lines are what people tend to look at first when examining the palms because they are usually the longest and deepest.